 Aside from excellent wildlife viewing opportunities, the WMA’s “pools” offer year-round northern pike fishing opportunities.
 Visitors typically fish along the dike roads or near the water control structures.
 When the dike roads are closed to motorists, visitors can bike to Pool 1 West or Pool 2 from the parking areas.
 During the waterfowl hunting season only, motorboats of 10 horsepower or less may be used on Roseau River WMA pools.

 The Wildlife Drive can be easily accessed from the main dike road, which is about 2 miles south of the WMA headquarters on Roseau County Road 3.
 Only motor vehicles licensed for use on public highways are legally permitted to operate on this road.
 Motorists are urged to use caution due to narrow roads, soft shoulders, deep ditches and two-way traffic.
 The Wildlife Drive may temporarily close as a result of inclement weather or road construction, so please call before venturing out.

-For current road conditions, a bird list, maps, fishing regulations and additional information, call 218-452-7610, email at [email protected], or stop by the Roseau River WMA office, 27952 400th St., Roseau, MN 56751.
+For current road conditions, a bird list, maps, fishing regulations and additional information, call 218-452-7610, email or stop by the Roseau River WMA office, 27952 400th St., Roseau, MN 56751.
 Maps are available in a brochure case on the outside of the wildlife office.
 Online maps and more information about the Roseau River WMA are available on the DNR website.